Spain’s Working Holiday Visa for Australians

 • Proof of having successfully completed at least two years of higher education (e.g. academic records)

-• Proof of international comprehensive travel/medical insurance covering medical, hospitalisation, medical evacuation and repatriation costs (see our guide to travel insurance for Schengen country visas)
+• Proof of comprehensive travel insurance covering medical, hospitalisation, medical evacuation and repatriation costs (see our guide to travel insurance for Schengen country visas)

-• Application for a National Identity Number for Foreigners (PDF) & completed 790/012 form
+• Application for a National Identity Number for Foreigners & completed 790/012 form

-There is also a visa processing fee of approx. AUD129 (this could change), payable in cash at the time of application.
+There is also a visa processing fee of AUD485 (this amount could change), payable in cash or by money order at the time of application.

-See the Embassy of Spain in Australia website for more information.
+See the website of the Spanish consulate in Sydney for more information.

 Spanish language requirement

-According to the Consulate of Spain in Melbourne, any of the following six things can be accepted as proof of a functional level of Spanish:
+According to the Consulate of Spain in Sydney, any of the following six things can be accepted as proof of a functional level of Spanish:

 1. DELE (Diploma of Spanish as a Foreign Language) at level A1 or higher